 Refuge International founded the Saul Project to work with the various governmental agencies and the specialists at Scottish Rite Hospital in Dallas, Texas to bring these children to the United States for life-changing surgeries.

-Close to home, Refuge volunteers regularly offer health care services to homeless residents of Longview.
+Close to home, Refuge International volunteers provide bi-monthly healthcare services to the homeless population in Longview, Texas.

-In Guatemala, 50% of children under the age of 5 suffer stunted growth due to improper nutrition.
 Malnutrition, micronutrient deficiencies and parasitic worms all contribute to this major health burden in Guatemala.
-Refuge is working to combat this issue through our feeding and vitamin programs.